 Answer: We have three Custodial shifts Monday through Friday.
 Standard operating schedule is 6:00 a.m. to 2:30 p.m.
 (Day), 2:30 p.m. to 11:00 p.m.
 (Swing), and 10:00 p.m. to 6:30 a.m.
 (Graveyard).
 Deep cleaning requirements outside of these schedules is coordinated between shift personnel during the summer and as necessary throughout the year.

 - How do I request custodial support?

 Answer: If it is an emergency or urgent (health or safety) issue contact Campus Security at ext.
 6399.
 Campus Security will contact available Facilities Services personnel.
-For all other custodial support requests, submit a request using the Facilities Services Work Request system.
-Select the Submit a Facilities Work Request link for more information.
+For all other custodial support requests, submit a request using the Facilities Services Work Request System.

 - How do I inform custodial personnel of an urgent body fluid spill and clean-up requirement?